Ravnur-Inc/ravplayer/ravnur-player-instructions.md

 ### Digital Rights Management (DRM) examples
 ___
-In the case of using RMS API, the is a separate page on [How to configure and test DRM feature](https://github.com/Ravnur-Inc/ams-api-replacement-demo-app/blob/main/docs/drm-user-guide.md).
+In the case of using RMS API, there is a separate page on [How to configure and test DRM feature](https://github.com/Ravnur-Inc/ams-api-replacement-demo-app/blob/main/docs/drm-user-guide.md).

 #### Widevine